equivalent/equivalent.github.io/_posts/article/2019-02-22-visualized-desktop-workspaces-flow.md

 * ...etc

-I use Ubuntu Linux with Cinnamon IDE.
+I use Ubuntu Linux with Cinnamon DE.
 Here is short TIL note [how to setup workspaces in Cinnamon for workspace flow](https://blog.eq8.eu/til/cinnamon-workspaces.html)

 > In the past I use to use Mac OSx, native Ubuntu desktop environment (before they made workspaces stupid and not usable in Ubuntu 18.04),
 > and several other Linux distros.
 Everywhere I was able to configure similar setup.